xupinjie/ACCV-Lab/docs/index.rst

 Namespace Packages
 ------------------

-Please see the documentation of each namespace package for usage instructions (see below).
+Please see the documentation of each namespace package for usage instructions (also listed below).

 ..
 The following defines the doctree header for the namespace packages section.
    You can edit it to change the caption of the namespace packages section, maxdepth etc.